+Associate Manager, AICPA Foundation – Brittany Ames**

 Professor - Dr. Kimberly Swanson Church

 Dr. Church is part of the faculty at the University of Missouri Kansas City.
 She received her Ph.D. from the University of Arkansas (2010) and has a Master’s in Accountancy from Kansas State University (2002) and B.B.A. from Pittsburg State University (1998).
 She currently teaches undergraduate and graduate Accounting Information Systems and Managerial Accounting courses at the University of Missouri - Kansas City.
 She is actively involved in several accounting organizations: AAA, ISACA, IMA, and MSCPA.

 Teacher - Glenda Eichman

-Ms. Eichman has been a business education teacher at Manhattan High School in Manhattan, Kansas since 1992.
+Glenda Eichman has been a teacher at Manhattan High School in Manhattan, Kansas since 1992.
 She teaches courses in College Accounting and Finance.
 She is the lead teacher for the Finance Pathway where she develops curriculum and builds partnerships with business and industry to support students with that concentration.
-Glenda holds a B.S. in Business Education and a M.S. in Adult Education both from Kansas State University.
-She is also an instructor for the College of Education at Kansas State University Business Education Advisory Council.
+Glenda holds a B.S. in Business Education and a M.S. in Adult Learning and Leadership from Kansas State University.
+She is also an instructor for the College of Education at Kansas State University.

 Glenda and her husband Brent live in Wamego, Kansas and have three children Jameson, Lane, and Sydney.